Happiness in the Pursuit

 Together, they create a wonderfully balanced conversation.

-As I closed the book, another idea kept lingering in my mind.
+As I closed the book, another voice spoke in the chat group.

 We often hear people speak about the pursuit of happiness.